 If you prefer to have your visit organized for you, there are a few different tours of Avebury available.
 This is probably your best option if you just want to do an Avebury day trip.
 As you might expect, the tours only take you to the highlights in Avebury, not all the sites I mention in this post.
 All of the tours also go to Stonehenge, and some tours also allow you to see other tourists attractions.
 Here are some Avebury tours from London to choose from:

 - Stonehenge Special Access Evening Tour from London – This is a premium tour that includes special access to the Stonehenge Stone Circle, plus a visit to the village of Avebury and the West Kennet Long Barrow.
 Click here to check prices and availability.

 - Stonehenge and Avebury Day Tour from London – This tour visits Stonehenge (but you do not get to go inside the stone circle), Avebury, and West Kennet Long Barrow.
 Click here to check prices and availability.

 - Small-Group Day Trip to Salisbury, Stonehenge, and Avebury from London – They only allow 16 people on this tour and you get to visit the Salisbury Cathedral, Old Sarum, Stonehenge, Avebury, and the West Kennet Long Barrow.
 As of 7/30/18, the tour is offered at a 10% discount on Viator.
 Click here to check prices and availability.

 The bottom line is that Avebury and the associated sites are a must see.
 I can’t believe I hadn’t heard of it before, but I guess it gets overshadowed by Stonehenge.
 The history in Avebury is incredible and you will love being able to get close to it.
 Check out our video to see more.

+This part of Wiltshire has some of the best Neolithic sites in the UK!
 Have you heard of Avebury or had the chance to visit?
 I would love to hear your thoughts.

 Expert Tips for Visiting Avebury